-Below we will review the options available to you.
+Below our disability lawyers will review the options available to you.
 This article intends to help you figure out what option is best for your situation.
 Once you’ve made your choice, you can proceed with a plan to get your much-needed disability benefits.

 1. Go back to work (accept the decision and keep working)

 It is possible that the decision to deny benefits may be the correct decision.
 We can’t say that every denial is without merit.
 There are cases where someone is hurt, or moderately impaired from doing their job, but the level of impairment does not prevent them from doing your job.
 Some people find it helps to take a step back from the paperwork and take a good hard look at their ability to carry out their work.
 Others ask a friend, family, or coworker for feedback.
 It’s often the case that those close to you have great insight on your abilities and struggles.

 2. Go back to work (double-check your ability to do your job)